ddrrnn123/ddrrnn123.github.io/_news/announcement_18.md

 related_posts: false
 ---

-Mr. Deng is serving as program committee at `Med-Neurips 2023`.
+Mr. Deng is serving as the program committee at `Med-Neurips 2023`.